These guides are AI-generated educational summaries — not legal or medical advice.

 Not documenting residual endocrine dysfunction after cancer treatment

-Why: When a veteran transitions from the 100% active cancer rating to a residual rating, the VA rates on whatever endocrine dysfunction remains.
+When a veteran transitions from the 100% active cancer rating to a residual rating, the VA rates on whatever endocrine dysfunction remains.
 Veterans who do not clearly document and communicate ongoing hormone deficiencies, need for replacement therapy, or functional limitations from treatment may receive a lower residual rating than they deserve.

-Do this instead: Have your treating endocrinologist document all hormone deficiencies, replacement therapies, and functional limitations in a recent clinical note before your exam.
+Instead: Have your treating endocrinologist document all hormone deficiencies, replacement therapies, and functional limitations in a recent clinical note before your exam.
 Bring this documentation.
 Clearly describe each residual symptom separately during the exam.

 Impact: Post-treatment residual rating